aws-samples/aws-eda-slurm-cluster/docs/debug.md

 For ParallelCluster and Slurm issues, refer to the official [AWS ParallelCluster Troubleshooting documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/troubleshooting-v3.html).

+## Config stack deploys, but ParallelCluster stack doesn't

+This happens when the lambda function that create the cluster encounters an error.
+This is usually some kind of configuration error that is detected by ParallelCluster.

+* Open the CloudWatch console and go the log groups
+* Find the log group named /aws/lambda/*-CreateParallelCluster
+* Look for the error

 ## Slurm Head Node

 If slurm commands hang, then it's likely a problem with the Slurm controller.